Operating Procedures of the ODSL

 - The number of players on the game day roster may not exceed the maximum number of players allowed on the roster of a specific age group.

 Game Day Procedures: On game day, the club-pass players must have their official current year US Youth Soccer Player or Recreational Pass and this is to be presented to the referee prior to the game at the time of the standard player pass/roster check.
-All club-pass players are to be displayed on the ODSL Referee Report Card and clearly noted as club-pass players by placing an asterisk (*) next to their name.
+All club-pass players are to be displayed on the ODSL Referee Report Card and clearly noted as club-pass players by placing an asterisk (*) next to their name. players must be properly documented on the Club Pass Pler Form and that form must be given to the opposing team manager or coach prior to the start of the match.

 Yellow and Red Cards: